Big Yellow Taxi: Mitchell's composition and recording

 Joni Mitchell (pictured in 1983) wrote and recorded the song "Big Yellow Taxi".

 In 1996, speaking to journalist Robert Hilburn, Joni Mitchell said this about writing the song:

 I wrote 'Big Yellow Taxi' on my first trip to Hawaii.
 I took a taxi to the hotel and when I woke up the next morning, I threw back the curtains and saw these beautiful green mountains in the distance.
 Then, I looked down and there was a parking lot as far as the eye could see, and it broke my heart […] this blight on paradise.
 That's when I sat down and wrote the song.

 The song is known for its environmental concern: "They paved paradise to put up a parking lot" and "Hey farmer, farmer, put away that DDT now".
 The line "They took all the trees, and put 'em in a tree museum / And charged the people a dollar and a half just to see 'em" refers to Foster Botanical Garden in downtown Honolulu, which is a living museum of tropical plants, some rare and endangered.

 In the song's final verse, the political gives way to the personal.
 Mitchell recounts the departure of her "old man" in the eponymous "big yellow taxi", which may refer to the old Metro Toronto Police patrol cars, which until 1986 were painted yellow.
 In many covers the departed one may be interpreted as variously a boyfriend, a husband or a father.
-The literal interpretation is that he is walking out on the singer by taking a taxi; otherwise it is assumed he is being taken away by the authorities.

-Mitchell's original recording was first released as a single and then, as stated above, included on her 1970 album Ladies of the Canyon.
+Mitchell's original recording was first released as a single and then included on her 1970 album Ladies of the Canyon.
 A later live version was released in 1974 (1975 in France and Spain) on Miles of Aisles and reached No. 24 on the U.S. Billboard Hot 100 chart.
 Billboard regarded the live version as "more full of life" than any of the singles Mitchell released in a long time.
 Cash Box called the live version "a great rendition of this excellent lyrical song."

 In 1995, to coincide with the song's inclusion in the American sitcom Friends, the song was rereleased as a maxi-single with new remixes in a variety of styles.

 The song still receives significant airplay in Canada; in 2005, it was voted No. 9 on CBC's list of the top 50 essential Canadian tracks.

 In 2007, Joni Mitchell released the album Shine, which includes a newly recorded, rearranged version of the song.